Lemons, Lavender, & Laundry

 I sure hope you avoid the germs of the season, but if you happen to catch a little bug, go ahead and give these shower steamers a try.

-Other Shower Bomb Recipes to Try
+Other Shower Steamer Recipes to Try

 Energizing Shower Steamers